FelipeRamosDev/4hands-api/README.md

 # 4Hands API
-This is a API framework to create backends for your applications.
+This is a API framework to create a backend for your applications.